 After parental leave, VAUDE tries hard to meet the interests of returnees.
-This has an impact, for example, on our high proportion of part-time employees, which was a good 45 % in 2017.
+This has an impact, for example, on our high proportion of part-time employees, which was 46 % in 2019.

 We are pleased to have a very low turnover rate, which we would like to maintain.
 For this reason, we can only make substantial changes in the ratio of women in management over the long term.